MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Regarding this graph, note that GPT-4.5 is a larger-scale *non-reasoning* model, while *DeepSeek R1 and the OpenAI oX model series are reasoning models*.

-The downside of reasoning is that the behavior it enforces in the LLM is computationally more expensive and time-consuming.
+The downside of reasoning is that the behavior it enforces in the LLM is more extensive and time-consuming.

 > [!NOTE]
 > Reasoning models excel at complex problem-solving tasks, while simpler requests like travel advice or haikus don't require this advanced capability.

-Based on the information provided, here's an assessment of your description, along with suggestions for improvement:

-**Overall Assessment:**

-The list provides a good overview of various reasoning models.
-However, it could be enhanced with more specific details and improved descriptions, especially for CoRAG.
-It's difficult to verify the release dates and specific capabilities of each model without more context.

-**Suggestions for Improvement:**

-Here's a revised version incorporating more detail and clarity:

-**Examples of chain-of-thought reasoning models (FW 2024/2025) include:**
+**Examples of chain-of-thought reasoning models (Q4 2024 / Q1 2025) include:**
 - **OpenAI o3:** Released in December 2024, accessible via OpenAI's [ChatGPT](https://chat.openai.com/) subscription
 - **OpenAI o1:** Known for excelling in STEM fields and mathematical reasoning
 - **OpenAI o3-mini:** A smaller, more cost-effective, and lower-latency version of o3, suitable for applications with resource constraints